nathshaheen/Thesis/related-works/papers/3d-object-proposals-for-accurate-object-class-detection.md

 * Current approaches do not work well in auto. driving applications
 * This paper's approach reasons in 3D and utilizes various features to improve current detection models

-#Related Works
+# Related Works
-* RGB:
+## RGB
 * Combine super pixels into larger regions based on colour, texture, etc.
 * These regions can then be scored based on various features
-* RGB-D:
+## RGB-D
 * Like RGB but includes depth data
 * Current models have been trained on CAD models

 # Methodology
 1. Depth computed via sota approach